 The hard beginning of a search for the originator of Buffalo chicken pizza has to be 1964 with their Nickel City origin.
 From there, consider that La Nova Pizza is generally accepted as the first pizzeria in Buffalo (in 1971) to also start serving wings.
 It seems logical that would mark the best starting point for the first pizzeria to serve Buffalo chicken on top of pizza.
 I’m working on finding out when La Nova started making their Chicken Finger Pizza (it features a blue cheese base, spicy crust, fontinella, Cheddar and mozzarella) but so far, no word as to whether it marks the birthplace of this topping’s national prominence.

 Domino’s started serving wings with pizza in their stores in the Buffalo area in 1992.
 So the ease of proximity of Buffalo wings as a flavor to pizzas made by local shops and corporate chains is 1971 to 1992.
-According to Domino’s, the brand’s own Buffalo Chicken pizza was created by its product development team when they launched their American Legends specialty pizzas in 2009, many of which had a regional or city as inspiration (Buffalo, Memphis, Honolulu, etc.).
+According to Domino’s, the brand’s own Buffalo Chicken pizza was created by its product development team when they launched their American Legends specialty pizzas in 2009, many of which had a region or city as inspiration (Buffalo, Memphis, Honolulu, etc.).

 Domino’s started serving wings with pizza in their stores in the Buffalo area in 1992.